 Island living in Maine is tough, particularly as a single.
 Ten years later, I moved to Tallahassee, Florida, and built a second private practice.
 Then I met my now-husband Drew on the infant Match.com in 1998 and moved again, to Vicksburg, Mississippi, while he finished out his career in Vicksburg as a researcher with the Army Corps of Engineers.
 Using our successful experience in the emerging Internet dating market as a base, I re-branded myself as a Romance Coach and developed an online business helping singles find partners using Internet dating sites.

-When Drew retired, we decided to make our southern base back in Tallahassee, thirty miles from the Gulf of Mexico.
-We lived the summer half of the year in that same house I built on Deer Isle (see below), surrounded there by the Gulf of Maine.
-Drew is a stained glass craftsman, and I make hand-dyed silk scarves.
-And we set about teaching ourselves to write.
+When Drew retired, we decided to keep a southern base back in Tallahassee.
+We lived the summer half of the year in that same house I built on Deer Isle in mid-coast Maine.
+I made hand-dyed silk scarves, Drew built stained glass windows, and we set about teaching ourselves to write.

-2020 and the covid crisis brought about a change in plans.
-Suddenly travel, even in our Airstream trailer, seemed too risky to attempt.
-So we stayed in (hot and humid) Tallahassee and started wanting something different.
+But 2020 and the Covid crisis brought about another change.
+Suddenly travel back and forth, even in our Airstream trailer, seemed too risky to attempt.
+So we stayed in (hot and humid) Tallahassee and looked for something different that would satisfy the Covid restrictions.
 More space, inside and out, plus a pool, seemed near perfection.
-But adding another house (the current one had new tenants) did not make sense.
-So we faced putting our lovely Deer Isle home on the market.
+We put our lovely Deer Isle home on the market.
 The real estate market in both places was hot, and we bought here and sold there in less than a month.

 Now we are in Tallahasse full time.
 It works and we are happy.
 But the ending of such a wonderful experience of Maine island living was poignant, though it lives on in memories.
 And our writing.